What you can expect:

 Q: Is housing provided?

-A: Yes.
-Interns are housed in furnished, 3-bedroom apartments 4 blocks from the theater and across the street from Deering Oaks Park, a large municipal green space.
-Each intern has their own bedroom and shares a kitchen, bathroom, and living space.
+Yes.
+Apprentices are housed in furnished, 3-bedroom apartments 4 blocks from the theater and across the street from Deering Oaks Park, a large municipal green space.
+Each apprentice has their own private bedroom and shares a kitchen, bathroom, and living space.
 The apartment comes with heat, electricity, water, and wifi.
 Apartments range from first floor to third floor apartments; there are no elevators in the apartment building.
-There is street parking available around the apartment building for those that wish to bring vehicles, but pay attention to winter/snow parking bans announced by the city.
-We expect interns to be able to walk to work from these apartments; parking spots are not provided at Portland Stage for everyday intern use.
+There is free on-street parking available around the apartment building for those that wish to bring vehicles, but pay attention to winter/snow parking bans announced by the city.
+We expect Apprentices to be able to walk to work from these apartments; parking spots are not provided at Portland Stage for everyday apprentice use.

 Q: What can I expect to do beyond my internship area?

-A: There are certain tasks that get assigned to all interns throughout the season.
-Interns can expect to go on postering routes, spend time assisting the costume shop, help strike a show, work an electrics changeover and focus, set-up a company meal or party (and eat too!), be on book for tech or preview performances, ushering for an occasional performance, and other various tasks as assigned.
-All interns should be prepared to bend, lift, carry, move, etc.; interns should be physically able to lift 40 lbs (the weight of a stage weight) on their own.
-The vast majority of your time will be spent in your field; however, as in all internships, your time will be scheduled in an attempt to give each intern a well rounded theatrical education.
+A: There are certain tasks that get assigned to all apprentices throughout the season.
+Apprentices can expect to be assigned to go on postering routes, assist the costume shop, strike the set of a show, work an electrics changeover and focus, set-up a company meal or party (and eat too!), be on book for tech or preview performances, usher for an occasional performance, and other various tasks as assigned.
+All apprentices should be prepared to bend, lift, carry, move, etc.; apprentices should be physically able to lift 40 lbs (the weight of a stage weight) on their own.
+The vast majority of your time will be spent in your department; however, as in many apprenticeships, your time will be scheduled in an attempt to give each apprentice a well-rounded theatrical education.

 Q: Do you offer any summer internships?

-A: Yes, we offer a Summer Education Internship that runs from June through mid-August.
-Applications for the Summer Education Internship are due February 15.
-We typically do not have summer internships in other areas.
+A: Yes, we offer a Summer Education Apprenticeship that runs from June through mid-August.
+Applications for the Summer Education Apprenticeship are due February 15.
+We typically do not have summer apprenticeships in other areas.

 Q: Can I have a part-time job during my internship?

 A: The program should be regarded as a full-time and primary commitment of 40 hours per week.
-The schedule varies based on the needs of the show and the needs of the theater.
-Additional employment to supplement income (an outside job) is not usually possible or practical given the fluctuating nature of the schedule.
-That being said, we have had past interns who found other jobs that were able to work around our schedule.
+The schedule, currently posted on a weekly basis, varies based on the needs of the show and the needs of the theater.
+Additional employment to supplement income would need to be flexible to accommodate the fluctuating nature of the schedule.
+In the past, some apprentices have found that pet sitting, babysitting, snow shoveling, virtual teaching, and other remote work to work with their schedules.

 Q: What do you mean by fluctuating schedule?

-A: We select ten to twelve (10-12) interns per season.
-The summer generally has two or three (2-3) interns.
+A: We select ten to twelve (10-12) apprentices per season.
+This cohort will learn about theater as a whole each with a focus in various areas of theater.
+The summer generally has two or three (2-3) education apprentices.

 Q: How large is your pool of applicants?